tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Had_to_Follow_or_More_Would_Die_Part_1.md

 Sálazar's eyes widen in fear as I grip him by the shoulders and slam him against the wall.
 His face hits the metal with a dull thud, and a trickle of blood seeps from his nose, staining his dirt-caked shirt.
 He gasps, the panic palpable.

 I lean in, my voice cold and calculating.
-“Mira, pendejo, what do you think would happen if we shipped you to RJD and locked your ass in a cell full of Los Zetas?"
+“Mira, pendejo, what do you think would happen if we shipped you to RJD and locked your ass in a cell full of Sinoloas?"

-“Detective Castillo here," Audrey gestures to me, "was undercover with the Zeta Cartel for over a year.
+“Detective Castillo here," Audrey gestures to me, "was undercover with the Sinaloa Cartel for over a year.
 He's seen things that would turn your blood cold.
 Things that make your little devil story sound like a bedtime fairy tale."

 I pull out my pocket knife, flipping it open with a swift, practiced motion.
 The metallic click sounds unnaturally loud in the cramped space.
 I lean in close, the cold steel just grazing the stubble on Sálazar's neck.

-"See, cabrón, the Z’s, they like to make examples out of rival cartel members," I growl, my voice low and menacing.
+"See, cabrón, the Federation, they like to make examples out of rival cartel members," I growl, my voice low and menacing.
 "They got this little trick called el corte de corbata (the necktie cut).
 You know what that is?”

 I draw the tip of the knife lightly across his skin, just enough to draw a bead of blood.